Roman Yaremchuk: Club Brugge

-On 29 August 2022, Club Brugge announced the signing of Yaremchuk on a 4 year deal for a transfer fee of €16 million, plus €3 million in add-ons, with Benfica also receiving 10% of a future transfer, in case Club Brugge receive an offer equal or superior to €10 million.
+On 29 August 2022, Club Brugge announced the signing of Yaremchuk on a 4-year deal for a transfer fee of €16 million, plus €3 million in add-ons, with Benfica also receiving 10% of a future transfer, in case Club Brugge received an offer equal or superior to €10 million.

+Olympiacos

+On 30 July 2024, Roman Yaremchuk joined Super League Greece club Olympiacos on a permanent transfer.

+In the first leg their Greek Cup semi-final clash against rivals AEK Athens, Yaremchuk scored twice as Olympiacos won 6–0.
+On 30 March 2025, Yaremchuk scored twice in a 4–2 league victory over rivals Panathinaikos.

+On 17 May 2025, Yaremchuk scored in the final of the Greek Cup to seal a 2–0 victory over OFI and thereby securing a domestic double for the club.

 International career

+Youth

 Yaremchuk represented Ukraine at under-16, under-17, under-18, under-19, under-20 and under-21 levels, for a total of 33 youth caps and scoring 4 goals overall.
 With the under-20s, he participated in the 2015 FIFA U-20 World Cup, helping Ukraine to a round of 16 finish, after losing to Senegal in a penalty shootout.

+Senior

-He made his senior international debut on 9 September 2018 in a UEFA Nations League group stage match against the Czech Republic, which Ukraine won 2–1.
-He scored his first goal for the national team and provided an assist on 7 June 2019, in a 5–0 win against Serbia in the UEFA Euro 2020 qualifiers.
-On 14 October, he scored from close range after an initial save from Rui Patrício, to help Ukraine to a 2–1 home win over reigning European champions Portugal, ensuring his team qualification to the 2020 UEFA European Championship, at top of their group.
+In September 2018, Yaremchuk debuted for the Ukraine national football team in a UEFA Nations League group stage match against the Czech Republic, which Ukraine won 2–1.
+On 7 June 2019, he scored his first goal for the national team and provided an assist in a 5–0 victory against Serbia in the UEFA Euro 2020 qualifiers.

+On 14 October 2019, Yaremchuk scored from close range after an initial save from Rui Patrício, to help Ukraine to a 2–1 home victory over reigning European champions Portugal, leading their qualification to the 2020 UEFA European Championship, on top of their group.
 In their last qualifier, he scored on 17 November in a 2–2 away draw against Serbia in Belgrade.

-Yaremchuk was included in the squad for Euro 2020.
-In their first group stage match, he assisted the first and scored the second goal in a 3–2 loss against the Netherlands at Johan Cruyff Arena in Amsterdam, and scored in a 2–1 win against North Macedonia at Arena Națională in Bucharest.
-After finishing as one of the best third-placed teams, Ukraine was eventually eliminated in the quarter-finals by England on 3 July, after a 4–0 loss at Stadio Olimpico in Rome.
+Yaremchuk was included in the Ukrainian senior squad for Euro 2020.
+In its first group stage match, he assisted the first and scored the second goal in a 3–2 loss against the Netherlands at Johan Cruyff Arena in Amsterdam, and scored in a 2–1 victory against North Macedonia at Arena Națională in Bucharest.

 Personal life

 Yaremchuk married Christina in 2017.
 Their son was born in 2019.
-In 2022, following Ukraine's invasion by Russia, Yaremchuck asked fellow Ukraine national teammate Andriy Yarmolenko to help save his wife's parents.
-Yaremchuck revealed the situation was critical and he didn't even know what to do, so he turned to Andriy Yarmolenko, knowing that he was from Chernihiv, and he helped him and days later his wife's parents were rescued.
+In 2022, following Ukraine's invasion by Russia, Yaremchuk asked fellow Ukraine national teammate Andriy Yarmolenko to help save his wife's parents.
+Yaremchuk revealed the situation was critical and he didn't even know what to do, so he turned to Andriy Yarmolenko, knowing that he was from Chernihiv, and he helped him and days later his wife's parents were rescued.